GokulVSD/ViVeC/README.md

 # CSE 515 - Multimedia and Web Databases

-Phase 1 - Image features, vector models, similarity/distance measures
+Phase 1 - Image features, vector models and similarity measures

 This is an individual project, the contents of this repository were coded solely by the author with relevant resources used linked via